easyJet are one of Europe’s leading low cost short-haul providers, and with bases across Europe they operate over 1,100 routes between 35 countries.

 Step 3 – Next steps in the Recruitment Process

-If you’re successful you’ll receive an email inviting you to the next stage in the easyJet cabin crew recruitment process – the Assessment Day.
+You’ll receive your test results within 72 hours.
+If you’re successful your application will be reviewed.
+If recruiters like the look of it, you’ll receive an email inviting you to the next stage in the easyJet cabin crew recruitment process – the Assessment Centre.
+For 2022 opportunities, this will be a virtual assessment event.

 Because of the volume of applications the airline receives this may take a little time to be sent, so try not to panic if it doesn’t come through straight away.